IRS Forms

 The age path

 You qualify by age if you are 65 or older on December 31, 2025.
-If you died in 2025, the instructions address timing, but the practical rule for most people is simple, at least age 65 by year end.
+If you died in 2025, the instructions address timing, but the practical rule for most people is simple, at least age 65 by year end (passing the age test alone does not guarantee the credit, the AGI and nontaxable‑benefit limits described below frequently phase it out to zero for filers with meaningful Social Security).

 The disability path

 If you are under 65, you may still qualify, but the standard is strict.
 You must have retired on permanent and total disability, you must have received taxable disability income for the year, and you must not have reached your employer’s mandatory retirement age before the year began.
 A physician must determine you cannot engage in substantial gainful activity and that the condition is expected to last at least a year or result in death.
-Keep the physician’s statement or accepted VA certification in your files.
+Keep the physician’s statement or accepted VA certification in your files (if you filed a qualifying physician’s statement for 1983 or earlier, or a post‑1983 statement where your physician signed line B, that statement carries forward and you do not need a new one for 2025 as long as your disability is unchanged, just check the carry‑forward box in Part II).

 Filing status rules you cannot ignore